godotengine/godot-docs/classes/class_rigidbody2d.rst

 | *Getter* | get_continuous_collision_detection_mode()      |
 +----------+------------------------------------------------+

 Continuous collision detection mode.
-Default value: ``CCD_MODE_DISABLED``.
+Default value: :ref:`CCD_MODE_DISABLED<class_RigidBody2D_constant_CCD_MODE_DISABLED>`.

 Continuous collision detection tries to predict where a moving body will collide instead of moving it and correcting its movement after collision.
 Continuous collision detection is slower, but more precise and misses fewer collisions with small, fast-moving objects.
 Raycasting and shapecasting methods are available.
-See ``CCD_MODE_`` constants for details.
+See :ref:`CCDMode<enum_RigidBody2D_CCDMode>` for details.

 .. _class_RigidBody2D_property_custom_integrator: